 Press and and to navigate the pages.
 On each page press and and to navigate the pages.
-On each to move between the options and use the rotary encoder O to change the values.
-For fast value changing push the rotary encoder O and turn at the same time.
+On each page press and to navigate the pages.
+On each page press to move between the options and use the rotary encoder to change the values.
+For fast value changing push the rotary encoder of and turn at the same time.

 Press ♣ ↑ and ♣ ↓ simultaneously to always jump to the first option on a page.
-Press ♣ and ♣ ⇒ simultaneously to jump to ARPEG PAGE 1.
+Press ♣ ← and ♣ → simultaneously to jump to ARPEG PAGE 1.